ii/org/blog/content/blog/cncf-dan.md

-vision manifested as [Cross-Cloud](https://github.com/crosscloudci/cross-cloud), a way to concretely show the work of CNCF through a web frontend([cncf.ci](https://cncf.ci/)) that showed all the projects available on particpating cloud providers.
+vision manifested as [Cross-Cloud](https://github.com/crosscloudci/cross-cloud), a way to concretely show the work of CNCF through a web frontend([cncf.ci](https://cncf.ci/)) that showed all the projects available on participating cloud providers.
 [Taylor Carpenter](https://github.com/taylor), a long time friend, continued the project with the [vulk.coop](https://vulk.coop) team and Hippie moved on to tackle new challenges with Dan.